Utah Travel Guide: Mighty Five National Parks, Moab, Park City, and Road Trip Tips

 Arches National Park

-Arches is located near Moab, which makes it easy to combine with Canyonlands National Park, Dead Horse Point State Park, Colorado River activities, and off-road tours.
+Arches is located near Moab, which makes it easy to combine with Canyonlands National Park, Dead Horse Point State Park, Colorado River activities, scenic drives, and off-road tours.

 Bryce Canyon National Park

-Bryce Canyon is famous for its hoodoos, amphitheaters, sunrise viewpoints, and cooler high-elevation setting.
+Bryce Canyon is famous for hoodoos, amphitheaters, sunrise viewpoints, and a cooler high-elevation setting.
 The scenery feels completely different from Zion or Arches.

 Popular stops include Sunrise Point, Sunset Point, Bryce Point, Inspiration Point, and trails like Navajo Loop and Queen’s Garden.
 Bryce is also a strong option for travelers who want big scenery without needing extremely difficult hikes.